Lake Winnipeg algae threat

-Lake Winnipeg has experienced excessive algae blooms since the 1990s.
-The lake's toxic blue-green algae has led to a deterioration of water quality, posing hazards to both human and animal ecosystems.
+Lake Winnipeg in Manitoba, Canada, has experienced excessive algae blooms since the 1990s and has been described as "Canada's sickest lake".
+Toxins released by cyanobacteria in the lake have led to a deterioration of water quality, posing hazards to both human and animal ecosystems.
 The blooms are caused by high concentrations of nitrogen and phosphorus from fertilizer runoff and sewage draining into the lake via rivers and surface runoff.
+Algae blooms in Lake Winnipeg have covered half of the lake (over 12,000 square kilometers) and clearly visible from space.

 By 2006, Lake Winnipeg's algae blooms were considered to be the worst algae problem of any large freshwater lake in the world, according to Canadian Geographic.
+The bloom in 2006 covered nearly the entire lake's surface.
 In 2013, Lake Winnipeg was declared the most threatened lake in the world by the Global Nature Fund, due to excessive levels of phosphorus.
 Attempts to decrease the levels have been unsuccessful.
 In 2017, it was reported that a five-year effort removed less than 1% of the phosphorus.

 Very high levels of the algae toxin microcystin closed Victoria Beach off from the public in the summer of 2003.
 Grand Beach and other settlements along the lake are often closed during summer months due to E. coli and algae-toxin-related threats.
 Immense algae blooms covering hundreds of square kilometers have appeared in the northern part of Lake Winnipeg since the 2010s.

 Social and economic impacts

 Damage to Lake Winnipeg's ecological balance has had adverse economical effects for the area's $100 million a year tourism industry and $25 million a year fishing industry.
-The toxins that blue-green algae release destroy freshwater ecosystems and are dangerous for a wide variety of aquatic and terrestrial species, including humans.
+The toxins that cyanobacteria release destroy freshwater ecosystems and are dangerous for a wide variety of aquatic and terrestrial species, including humans.
 Deadly water conditions in prairie dugouts have killed livestock.
 Commercial and indigenous fishermen on the lake often find their nets disabled during the summer months due to the thick algae conditions.